Hebard, Ionescu help No. 7 Oregon rout UC Irvine 115-69

 EUGENE, Ore. — Another day, another blowout for No. 7 Oregon.

-Ruthy Hevard scored 23 points on 11-for-12 shooting and had 15 rebounds, Sabrina Ionescu added her NCAA-record 14th triple-double and Oregon beat overmatched UC Irvine 115-69 on Friday.
+Ruthy Hebard scored 23 points on 11-for-12 shooting and had 15 rebounds, Sabrina Ionescu added her NCAA-record 14th triple-double and Oregon beat overmatched UC Irvine 115-69 on Friday.

 “Coach always says go up strong, so I know when I’m on balance I can definitely finish strong,” said Hebard, who set an NCAA record last season with 33 consecutive field goals.